jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to commute in every day?
 And, if telecommuting was unacceptable before March 2020.
 Why are we being asked to do it at the drop of a hat, without an apology?

-That's why, during this pandemic, many of us have stopped asking questions and started looking for better answers.

-Wouldn't it be cool if we had clear answers for good and bad politics today?
-After all, if we step up, we can all be part of the player god.

-Giving ordinary people clear definitions of good and evil in our politics is why I wrote this new philosophy.
+Wouldn't it be cool if the middle-class had clear answers for good and bad politics today?
+It is cool and it's why I wrote this new philosophy.

-Techvolution bypasses today's "current events" news cycle, and childish bickering of political commentators.
+Techvolution bypasses today's "current events" news cycle, and childish bickering of political commentators and extremists.
 This new philosophy wants the middle-class to take hold of the new digital levers of power.
 Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

 Only with a new philosophy will regular people become player gods again.

 If you were lost at sea, you'd grip a two-way radio like it was your life-line; because it would be.
 Now we must make our own technological saviors.
-Main Street will only enjoy greater security, freedom, productivity, and happiness when we fund, make, and use our own apps and electronics.
+Main Street will only enjoy greater security, freedom, productivity, and happiness when we fund, make, and use our own content, apps and electronics.

 Only then will we live in the glorious Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/PertinentObviousArrowcrab" target="_blank" class="button small">Reader</a>

 _This game shows how the game of politics is played.
 Player gods always have a list of different technologies, cultures, and policies to choose from.
-But only when Main Street holds the levers of power can we pick the best ones for ourselves.
+Only when Main Street holds the levers of power can we pick the best ones for ourselves.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)_

 ## Good Politics Is a Moving Target Because You're the One Who's Moving